mehulagg/gitlab/doc/ci/pipelines/settings.md

 > - [Graph introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/33743) in GitLab 13.1.

 To see the evolution of your project code coverage over time, you can view a graph or download a CSV file with this data.
-From your project:

 1. On the top bar, select **Menu > Projects** and find your project.
 1. On the left sidebar, select **Analytics > Repository**.